Anyone traveling to Hawaii should also learn a bit about Hawaii’s art and culture. Hawaiian art has a fascinating history.

 What Is A Japanese Woodblock Print?

 A Japanese woodblock print is, as the name implies, a print that is made by using carved woodblock and applying ink on the woodblocks to print a design on paper.
-The Japanese woodblock artists use the woodblocks to print artistic prints and even books.
+The Japanese woodblock artists use woodblocks to print artistic prints and even books.
 Artists have used the woodblock print technique in Japan for hundreds of years.

 You can learn more by reading What Is A Japanese Woodblock Print? by clicking here.